Harbor Hills, New York: United States Congress

-Harbor Hills is located in New York's 3rd congressional district, which as of March 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Harbor Hills is located in New York's 3rd congressional district, which as of March 2026 is represented in the United States Congress by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Harbor Hills is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Harbor Hills is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2024 U.S. presidential election, the majority of Harbor Hills voters voted for Donald J. Trump (R).

 Education

 School district

 Harbor Hills is located entirely within the boundaries of the Great Neck Union Free School District.
 As such, all children who reside within Harbor Hills and attend public schools go to Great Neck's schools.

 Library district

 Harbor Hills is located within the boundaries of the Great Neck Library District, which is served by the Great Neck Public Library.